matthewmorganstein/coxeter-group-analysis/README.md

 We use Dynkin diagrams to classify market patterns in several steps:

 1. Pattern Identification
-   - Extract a sequence of price movements
+   - Extract a sequence of RISE movements
    - Normalize the data to remove scale dependencies
    - Identify basic symmetries in the pattern